 “The reorganization process and the new facilities have already had an impact on the workflow of our whole operation,” said Fox.
 “Once the staff fully understood the purpose of the initiative, everyone bought in and worked together to make the transition as seamless as possible.
 Now that the process is complete, they can all see and feel the improvements in every aspect of the business.”

 Fox Flight monitors departure times through its Flight Captain’s Report as a quality indicator.
 Since the organizational changes were implemented, Fox says the company has experienced a 20% improvement in on-time departures.
 This, in turn, has allowed dispatch to improve scheduling and create room for additional flights.

 About Fox Flight

 Founded in 1996, Fox Flight Inc. is a Canadian air ambulance company providing international, 24-hour, emergency medical transport, bed-to-bed stretcher evacuation and onboard patient transfer services on commercial flights.
-Fox Flight has its head office and hangar facilities in Toronto and also operates an office in Bangkok, Thailand.
+Fox Flight has its head office and hangar facilities in Toronto.
 The company employs a staff of fully licensed physicians, nurses, respiratory therapists and paramedics as well as highly experienced pilots and aviation maintenance technicians.
 Fox Flight’s fleet of dedicated, fixed-wing air ambulances consists of specially configured Lear 35A and 36A jets equipped with the latest in advanced intensive care medical technology.
 Fox Flight maintains full global EURAMI accreditation.

 Fox Flight Inc.